ayonghosh007/Yatraphile/README.md

 ---

 <p align="center">
-  Made with ❤️ using HTML, CSS and JavaScript
+  Made using HTML, CSS and JavaScript
 </p>